MRonzio/bioinformatics-general_commands/README.md

-# bioinformatics-general_commands
-One line commands for bioinformatics tasks

 # Command-line utilities in Bioinformatics

 Since the begin of my thesis internship I discovered and applied several different commands in order to get done some tasks in bioinformatics.
 Now I'm a PhD student and still I'm learning some new fancy ways to execute bioinformatics tasks.
 Here are some of the commands I've been using.
 The page is constantly being updated.